 When to drink coffee as an athlete

-With all these benefits, you can easily build a tempting case to shoot down endless cups of coffee all day long on the fast-track to performance Nirvana.
-This though is highly misguided as all it will actually do is fast-track you into hospital as a jibbering, jittering, wreck headed for burnout, exhaustion and worse.
+With these benefits, it's easy to ramp up consumption with the belief that downing endless cups of coffee will turn you from sedentary office worker to Bradley Wiggins.
+Alas, this is highly misguided as all it will actually do is fast-track you into hospital as a jibbering, jittering, wreck headed for burnout, exhaustion and worse.

-Coffee can be powerful for athletes but its positives very quickly turn to negatives with over-use.
-You become immune to the benefits as tolerance rises too high, while addiction of sorts drives higher consumption for worse and worse health and performance results.
+Coffee can indeed be powerful for athletes, but its positives quickly turn to negatives with over-use.
+As tolerance rises, you become immune to the benefits, while the addiction drives higher consumption and worsening performance results.

 So, a few simple coffee timing rules: